 - 3. If the course substitution is not approved, the student may request a meeting with the Graduate Programs Director and the instructor of the IST course.
 After this meeting, the Graduate Programs Director will make a recommendation to the Associate Dean for Research and Graduate Programs to either uphold or overturn the original decision. - 4.
 All course substitution requests must be submitted by May 15 of the end of the student's first year.
 No course substitution requests will be accepted after this date. - 5.
 The course substitution process is an internal IST process and the course's grade will not appear on the student's PSU transcript. - 6.
 Students will be able to substitute a maximum of ten credits.
-Of these ten credits, a maximum of six credits will be approved for meeting the core requirements, and a maximum of six credits will be approved for meeting the methodology requirements.
+Of these ten credits, a maximum of six credits will be approved for meeting the methodology requirements.

-Please note that this policy works in conjunction with the IST Graduate Student Credit Transfer Policy.
-Consequently, a student can only substitute a maximum of six credits for the core requirements and six credits for the methodology requirements utilizing the credits allowed under both policies.
+\Please note that this policy works in conjunction with the IST Graduate Student Credit Transfer Policy.
+Consequently, a student can only substitute a maximum of six credits for the methodology requirements utilizing the credits allowed under both policies.